 On-demand cloud-based DDoS prevention services protect enterprises from volumetric attacks by scrubbing traffic and offering an automatic alternate “clean pipe” during an attack.
 However, while these services can protect against DDoS attacks that saturate Internet pipes, they cannot protect against application-layer attacks such as HTTP GET/POST attacks, SSL-based attacks, and “low-and-slow” attacks.

 Always-on cloud-based DDoS prevention services on the other hand may be able to protect enterprises from all forms of DDoS attacks.
 However, these services require that enterprises redirect all traffic through the cloud service provider’s infrastructure, which could add latency.
 For this reason, enterprises that process large volumes of time-sensitive traffic should carefully evaluate always-on services.

 An organization with a significant online presence should consider a combination of the two deployment types or deploy a best-of-breed, purpose-built hybrid DDoS protection suite.
 The 95.8% of enterprises that rely solely on either of these options remain at risk from modern DDoS attacks.

 NSS Labs has released a series of Intelligence Briefs that focus on security controls in the US enterprise, one of which is focused on DDoS prevention products.
 The series will report on security product usage as reported by 510 information security professionals representing 50 US industries.
-This paper will be available to subscribers to our research library.
+This paper is available in our research library.